uqlibrary/uqlibrary-mylibrary/README.md

 ## Setting up the project

+### Prerequisites

+You need the following installed

+1. NodeJS, with `npm` available in path (Check `package.json` for the required version)
+1. Java version 8

+   - You can have multiple versions of Java installed on your system, while being able to switch between them using a tool like <https://www.jenv.be/>
+   - On Debian-based systems, you can use the following command:

+     ```bash
+     sudo update-alternatives --config java
+     ```

-Run these commands in your Terminal to get a local server working.
+Run these commands in your Terminal to install all the dependencies.

 ```bash
 npm install -g bower gulp-cli nightwatch web-component-tester npm@6